scrapy/scrapy-bench/README.md

 	  --n-runs INTEGER  Take multiple readings for the benchmark.
 	  --only_result     Display the results only.
 	  --upload_result   Upload the results to local codespeed --book_url TEXT   Use with bookworm command.
-The url to book.toscrape.com on your local machine --vmprof          Profile the benchmarker with Vmprof
+The url to book.toscrape.com on your local machine

+	  --vmprof          Profling benchmarkers with Vmprof and upload the result to the web

+	  -s, --set TEXT    Settings to be passed to the Scrapy command.
+Use with the bookworm/broadworm commands.

 	  --help            Show this message and exit.

 	Commands:
-	  bookworm       Spider to scrape locally hosted site broadworm      Broad crawl spider to scrape locally hosted... cssbench       Micro-benchmark for extraction using css
+	  bookworm         Spider to scrape locally hosted site broadworm        Broad crawl spider to scrape locally hosted sites cssbench         Micro-benchmark for extraction using css
+	  itemloader       Item loader benchmarker
 	  linkextractor    Micro-benchmark for LinkExtractor()
+	  urlparseprofile  Urlparse benchmarker
 	  xpathbench       Micro-benchmark for extraction using xpath